CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

 ### Investigation Hooks
 - Investigate the rumor about the sealed Heartstone
-- Check leads from Lyra's gossip list
+- Check leads from Tessa's gossip list
 - Visit the dungeon entrance in the city center (guild-access required)
 - Explore the deeper basement levels beneath Guild Crystalia
 - Research the Guild Crest Tattoo: how initiation works, tokens needed for Teleport to Ally, and where the Guild Hall's teleportation circle is located

 ### Character Development
 - Nyra's personal goals and motivations (why did she come to Darcnia?)
-- Relationships with Eldon and Lyra
+- Relationships with Eldon and Tessa
 - Party dynamics and bonds

 ### Foreshadowing